tejanium/stay/pkg/stay-0.1.2/README.md

 # Stay
 **Stay** is a RESTful ajax inplace-editor helper based on jQuery and Unobustorsive javascript.
 Similar and inspired by [best_in_place](https://github.com/bernat/best_in_place), with extra enchancement.
-Support [TinyMCE](http://tinymce.moxiecode.com/) as it's editor.
+Support [TinyMCE](http://tinymce.moxiecode.com/) as its editor.

 ## Installation
 Installation **stay** is simple.
 In Rails > 3.0 just add **stay** in your Gemfile: